UnderC0de/BusinessLight/README.md

 ## Disclaimer

 The software is provided "AS IS".
-I didn't full test it (Chart.Js has tons of options) and you'd need to properly escape strings containing JavaScript and be sure to pass correct parameters (valid colors values, etc) .

 To contribute and improve the code just contact me!